Clari3D logo

 </div>

-It exists a lot of JavaScript frameworks, dedicated to a specific task or more generalist, such as JQuery, Angular, Dojo, etc.
+There are many JavaScript frameworks available, each dedicated to specific tasks or more general purposes, such as JQuery, Angular, Dojo, etc.

-So, we have developed our own framework, Causal.js that automates some tasks such as Ajax queries, and have a nice set of User Interface widgets.
-We have designed Causal in order to have a small piece of versatile code and native OS Web widgets.
+To address this, we developed our own framework, Causal.js, which automates tasks such as Ajax queries and includes a set of user interface widgets.
+Causal.js is designed to be a small, versatile piece of code with native OS web widgets.

 Ajax

-Ajax is the way to query the Web server for an URL and to obtain the result of this query.
-Ajax allows updating dynamically some parts of the Web page without the need of reloading the whole page.
-Causal.js offers a great Ajax interface that makes the Ajax use simpler than ever.
+Ajax allows querying the web server for a URL and obtaining the result of this query.
+It enables dynamic updates to parts of a web page without reloading the entire page.
+Causal.js offers an excellent Ajax interface that simplifies the use of Ajax.

-We have developed a specific MVC controller that has no impact on the site structure and that is very light and versatile.
+We developed a specific MVC controller that is lightweight, versatile, and does not impact the site structure.

 <?php